-- Site construction activities such as vegetation clearing, site establishment, bulk earthworks, civil works, drainage, stormwater controls and devices, services, roads and other infrastructure, rehabilitation and landscape construction works.
-These activities would be carried out by the person undertaking the action (and its civil construction contractors) as master developer for the site: - Management and/or specialist rehabilitation activities for conservation areas such as the Environmental Protection Zone and waterway and open space buffer zones prior to hand over to the relevant governing authority.
+- Site construction activities such as vegetation clearing, site establishment, bulk earthworks, civil works, drainage, stormwater controls and devices, services, roads, other associated infrastructure construction and landscaping.
+These activities would be carried out by the person undertaking the action (and its civil construction contractors) as master developer for the site; - Management and/or specialist rehabilitation activities for conservation areas such as the Environmental Protection Zone and waterway and open space buffer zones prior to hand over to the relevant governing authority.
 These activities would be generally undertaken by landscape or related environmental contractors (under the direction of the person taking the action) in parallel with construction activities for a particular Precinct or stage of the development.